 What if my client didn’t file for an extension but still has not filed?

-If your client didn’t file for an extension and has still not submitted their tax return, they face late penalties for every month they don’t file.
-It’s important for your client to file as soon as possible, even if they cannot pay the full amount owed.
+If your client didn’t file for an extension and still hasn’t submitted their tax return, they may face failure to file penalties for each month the return is late.
+In this situation, it’s important to encourage your client to file as soon as possible, even if they cannot pay the full amount owed.

 What is First Time Penalty Abatement?

-- Didn’t previously have to file a return or have no penalties for the 3 tax years prior to the tax year in which they received a penalty
+- They did not have to file a return or had no penalties for the past three tax years

-- Filed all currently required returns or filed an extension of time to file
+- They have filed all required returns, or filed an extension if applicable

-- Have paid, or arranged to pay, any tax due
+- They have paid, or arranged to pay, any taxes owed

-If you think your client may qualify, advise them to call the number on their IRS notice to ask if they are eligible and learn the next steps.
-If you have representation rights before the IRS, you can assist your client in making this call or make the call on their behalf.
+If you believe your client qualifies, advise them to call the number on their IRS notice to ask if they are eligible and learn the next steps.
+If you have representation rights before the IRS, you can assist your client in this process by contacting the IRS on their behalf.